HeranYang/DG-DDM-Seg/readme.md

 We provide the codes of our DG-DDM-Seg respectively for cross-modality abdominal segmentation, cross-sequence cardiac segmentation, and cross-site prostate segmentation.
 Note that the codes for these three tasks are identical except for the hyper-parameters.

-The structure of our code folder is:
+Here we take abdominal_ct2mr as example, and the structure of our code folder is:

-(here we take abdominal_ct2mr as example)

     abdominal_ct2mr\            : code of DG-DDM-Seg for cross-modality abdominal segmentation
             |-- config\